10 Ridiculously Fun Maths Lessons For KS2

 Fun Maths Lesson 1: Human Bar Charts

-As well as being great for a mathematical understanding of bar charts, this KS2 Maths lesson is also a fun way to get to know your class a bit better.
+As well as being great for a mathematical understanding of bar charts, this outdoor maths lesson is also a fun way to get to know your class a bit better.

 Take them out to the playground or anywhere you can find a straight line on the ground (i.e. the length of the tennis court or football pitch).
 This will be your X axis.
 Then the width can be your Y axis on the left.